Before the lesson

 PSHE Association’s Programme of Study for PSHE Education

-Put the children into small groups and give out Activity: Friendship cards (see Classroom resources).
+Put the children into small groups and give out Activity: A special bond between yourself and a friend. cards (see Classroom resources).

 Ask the children to decide if the things on their cards are Being nice or kind to somebody. or not friendly.
 Then check the children’s answers and discuss any which they were not sure about or got wrong.